 Each service you create should emphasise isolation--the service should be able to stand alone.

 It is best to have each service deal with a single Entity type.
-If you have more than one Entity, it is not possible for Akka Serverless to route the data events optimally across the system.
+If you have more than one Entity type, it is not possible for Akka Serverless to route the data events optimally across the system.

-Services that need to communicate with other services—whether in the same Akka Serverless project or not—should do so asynchronously, via messages (commands or events).
+Services that need to communicate with other services—whether in the same Akka Serverless project or not—should do so asynchronously, using messages (commands or events).
 You should avoid situations where one service calls another via its HTTP (or other synchronous) endpoint, as this tightly couples the two services and negates the advantages of event sourcing.
 Akka Serverless supports publishing and subscribing to broker topics.

-Protocol Buffers offers a number of facilities that support evolution and migration across versions, but it is something that must be planned and handled carefully, so new versions of services don’t have problems reading older event journals that they can’t understand.
+The Protocol Buffer language offers a number of facilities that support evolution and migration across versions, but it is something that must be planned and handled carefully, so new versions of services don’t have problems reading older event journals that they can’t understand.